 The Garden Wall is a 14.9 mile moderately trafficked out and back trail located near West Glacier, Montana that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 Amazing views that photos do not do justice.
 I saw a herd of bighorn sheep 10 feet away, plus a mountain goat.
 Lots of exposure to the elements on the way back so be prepared.
 Views from the chalet are amazing.

 Awesome hike.
 Really easy, great views, and cool wildlife.
 I went just after it stopped raining and fog was covering the whole valley below.
 So beautiful.

 One of the easiest hikes in glacier except for the distance, and for that reason probably the busiest trail in Glacier Park.
 Spectacular views the whole way.
 Took the spur up to Grinnell Glacier, up all the way, but worth it, great views.
 So many waterfalls along the trail.
 Recommend starting at Logan Pass, After the chalet it's all down hill.
 Had a ride waiting to pick me up at going-to-the-sun-road.